stateful/docs.runme.dev/docs/install.md

 ---
+sidebar_position: 2
 title: Installation
-sidebar_position: 2
 ---

 import Infobox from "../src/components/Infobox.tsx"

-Runme comes with multiple clients to interface with its kernel; CLI for the terminal, notebook, and editor integration in VS Code, and a self-hosted web app version with the same features for the browser.
+Runme comes with multiple clients to interface with its kernel;
+* CLI for the terminal, notebook,
+* Editor integration in VS Code,
+* A self-hosted web app version

+In this section, we will guide you through install Runme using any interface of your choice.
 Here's how to install them:

 ## Runme CLI